TRON-Bioinformatics/covigator/docs/source/03_pipeline.md

 ## Two pipelines in one

-In CoVigator we analyse samples from two different sources, ENA and GISAID.
-While from the first we get the raw reads in FASTQ format, from the second we obtain already assembled genomes in FASTA format.
+In CoVigator we analyse samples from two different formats, FASTQ and FASTA.
+While from the first we get the the pileup of raw reads, from the second we obtain already assembled genomes in a single sequence.
 Each of these formats has to be analysed differently.
 Also, the output data that we can obtain from each of these is different.

 ![CoVigator pipeline](_static/figures/pipeline.drawio.png)